The Ex-Wife

 The Ex-Wife is a British drama thriller television series based on Jess Ryder's book of the same name.
 It premiered on 12 October 2022, on Paramount+.
 The series stars Céline Buckens, Tom Mison, Janet Montgomery, Jordan Stephens, Clare Foster, Adam Drew and Sam Hoare.
-The series consisted of four episodes, all directed by Brian O'Malley.
+The first series consisted of four episodes, all directed by Brian O'Malley.
 The book was adapted to TV by Downton Abbeys Catherine Steadman.
-A second series has been completed for release in 2025, with Katie McGrath replacing Janet Montgomery.
+A second series was released in 2025, with Katie McGrath replacing Janet Montgomery.

 Premise

-The series follows a young woman, Tasha (Céline Buckens), who is married to middle-aged Jack (Tom Mison).
-Their marriage appears happy, but Tasha is haunted by Jack's ex-wife, Jen (Janet Montgomery/Katie McGrath).
-However, as the plot unfolds, the true villain appears not to be Jen.
+The series follows a young woman, Tasha, who is married to middle-aged Jack.
+Their marriage appears happy, but Tasha is haunted by Jack's ex-wife, Jen.
+But as the plot unfolds, the true villain appears not to be Jen.